OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 # Publish task pane and content add-ins to a SharePoint catalog

->**Important!** Add-in catalogs on SharePoint do not support add-in features that are implemented in the VersionOverrides node of the [add-in manifest](../overview/add-in-manifests.md), such as add-in commands.

->If you’re targeting a cloud or hybrid environment, we recommend that you use **centralized deployment** via the [admin center (preview)](publish/publish.md#office-365-admin-center-preview-deployment) to publish your add-ins.

 An add-in catalog is a dedicated site collection in a SharePoint web application or SharePoint Online tenancy that hosts document libraries for Office and SharePoint Add-ins.
-Administrators can upload Office Add-ins manifest files to the add-in catalog for their organization.
+To make Office Add-ins accessible to users within their organization, administrators can upload Office Add-ins manifest files to the add-in catalog for their organization.
 When an administrator registers an add-in catalog as a trusted catalog, users can insert the add-in from the insertion UI in an Office client application.

+**Important Notes:**

+- Add-in catalogs on SharePoint do not support add-in features that are implemented in the VersionOverrides node of the [add-in manifest](../overview/add-in-manifests.md), such as add-in commands.

+- If you’re targeting a cloud or hybrid environment, we recommend that you [use Centralized Deployment via the Office 365 admin center](publish/centralized-deployment.md) to publish your add-ins.

-SharePoint catalogs are not supported for Office 2016 for Mac.
+- SharePoint catalogs are not supported for Office 2016 for Mac.
 To deploy Office Add-ins to Mac clients, you must submit them to the [Office Store](http://msdn.microsoft.com/library/ff075782-1303-4517-91cc-b3d730e9b9ae%28Office.15%29.aspx).

+## Set up an add-in catalog

+Complete the steps in one of the following sections to set up an add-in catalog on SharePoint or on Office 365.

-## To set up an add-in catalog on SharePoint
+### To set up an add-in catalog on SharePoint

 1. Browse to the  **Central Administration Site** ( **Start** > **All Programs** > **Microsoft SharePoint 2013 Products** > **SharePoint 2013 Central Administration**).